 “Moon Knight” was announced for the first time in 2019 at Disney’s D23 expo, along with other proposed Marvel movies and TV shows, including “Armor Wars.”

 In keeping with Marvel Studio’s penchant for keeping their production schedule under wraps, not much is known about the TV show in terms of plot or storyline details.
 But there are known facts that are sure to get fans thrilled ahead of the premiere date.

 In this article, we’ve gathered all the information publicly known about the upcoming series, including what to expect, what has been said, and where you can get the latest updates.

-When Will Marvel’s “Moon Knight” TV Show Be Released?
+When Will Marvel’s “Moon Knight” TV Show First Episode Be Released?

-“Moon Knight” is scheduled for release in 2022.
+“Moon Knight” (TV series) first episode date is scheduled for release on March 30, 2022.
 Filming for the series started in late April 2021 in Budapest, Hungary.
 Further shooting will take place in Georgia when filming wraps up in Budapest sometime in October 2021.

 What Is Marvel’s “Moon Knight” About?

 Marvel’s “Moon Knight” TV series is based on the Marvel Comics superhero of the same name.
 The series is an installment of Phase Four of the Marvel Cinematic Universe (MCU) and is the 19th TV series in the MCU.
 The first season will premiere in 2022 and consist of six episodes.